frnmst/the-flux-of-thought/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Trusted source

+You can check the authenticity of new releases using my public key.

+Instructions, sources and keys can be found at [frnmst.gitlab.io/software](https://frnmst.gitlab.io/software/)